mitre/scorecard_app/README.md

 # Scorecard App

+> This project has been archived and is no longer actively maintained or supported.
+Please contact opensource@mitre.org with any questions.

 Scorecard App is a
 - [SMART-on-FHIR App](http://smarthealthit.org/smart-on-fhir/) that computes a scorecard for an HL7&reg; FHIR&reg; Patient Record (represented as a Bundle).
-- FHIR STU3 (v1.8) microservice that only supports a single Operation named `$completeness` that scores a patient record.
+- FHIR STU3 (v3.0.1) microservice that only supports a single Operation named `$completeness` that scores a patient record.
 JSON support only.

 ## Setup
 ```